 One of the first settlers was Robert Smith who arrived in 1638.
 His descendants extended through five generations in Topsfield.
 They were respected townspeople and members of Capen’s Congregational Church.
 Joseph Smith, Sr. was born in Topsfield in 1771, and his son, Joseph Smith, Jr., who was born in Vermont after his family moved, would later found the Church of Jesus Christ of Latter-Day Saints.
 Virtually all of the early settlers were self-supporting farmers with some involved in blacksmithing and saw and gristmill operations.
 The General Court of Massachusetts renamed the place Topsfield in 1648, after Toppesfield, England.
 In 1650, the town was incorporated.
 In 1684, the village hired the Reverend Joseph Capen, whose Parson Capen House still stands as the town’s most notable historical landmark.

 Like other area villages, the Salem witch trials of 1692 touched Topsfield directly.
 The first of Topsfield’s six accused witches were young Abigail Hobbs, who had a reputation for “rude” and blasphemous behavior.
 She was arrested on April 18, 1692, and her parents, William and Deliverance were arrested three days later.
 Despite the circle of accusations in the family, all three Hobbs managed to avoid hanging.
 In July 1692, Rebecca Nurse of Salem Village was hanged at Gallows Hill in Salem.
 She was the daughter of William Towne of Topsfield.
 The same girls who had accused Rebecca Towne Nurse of witchcraft also named her sisters Sarah Towne Cloyce and Mary Towne Easty who lived in Topsfield.
-Though Sarah was eventually set free, Mary was hanged in September. and Elizabeth Jackson Howe from Topsfield were hanged along with Rebecca Nurse.
-Many other Topsfield residents were accused of witchcraft until the hysteria ended in May 1693, when the governor of Massachusetts set free all of the remaining persons accused of witchcraft and issued a proclamation of general pardon.
+Though Sarah was eventually set free, Mary was hanged in September and Elizabeth Jackson Howe from Topsfield were hanged along with Rebecca Nurse.
+Many other Topsfield residents were accused of witchcraft until the hysteria ended in May 1693, when the governor of Massachusetts set free all of the remaining persons accused of witchcraft and issued a proclamation of a general pardon.